 Pictured is my completed “Mt.
 Fuji Stick,” a 2 ft. long wooden stick which climbers get branded at each mountain hut along the ascent up the mountain.
 Each hut has a unique brand, marking the name of the mountain hut/station.

 After the sun rose, we began the 1500m descent over a 6km trail dusted with volcanic ash which bored its way into our clothing and gnaw on our feet with each new step.
 In this image, we’d yet to descend through the clouds.
 [L to R: Gabriel Aguto, Blaise Sevier, Keelyn McCabe]

 Additionally, Collin has created a travel video to recap his adventures, you can find one for Mt.
 Fuji here (https://youtu.be/Co2nKR_b7GA)

 Katin Tran is currently studying abroad in Seoul, South Korea.
+She is a 3rd year Computer Science and Linguistics major.
 Take a look at her photos thus far!